per1234/generator-kb-document/README.md

 ##### `processor: "csv"`

 It may be necessary for a single prompt to accept multiple answer values.
-When the set of possible answer values is fixed, the [`checkbox` prompt type](https://github.com/SBoudrias/Inquirer.js/tree/main/packages/checkbox#inquirercheckbox) can be used to handle this nicely, outputting an array of answers.
+When the set of possible answer values is fixed, the [`checkbox` prompt type](https://github.com/SBoudrias/Inquirer.js/tree/main/packages/checkbox#inquirercheckbox) can be used to handle this nicely.
 Unfortunately **Inquirer** doesn't provide any equivalent prompt type for accepting multiple free text answer values.
 In this case, the best solution will be to use the [`input` prompt type](https://github.com/SBoudrias/Inquirer.js/tree/main/packages/input#inquirerinput) and pass the set of values in a string that has a delimiter-separated format (commonly referred to as [CSV](https://en.wikipedia.org/wiki/Comma-separated_values)).

+This processor handles the parsing of a delimiter-separated answer value, converting it to an [answer array](#configuration-answer-arrays).

 ###### `delimiter`